object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

    defined independently of its concrete realisation as code.

 Abstract data types enable the programmer to reason about algorithms and their cost separately from the task of implementing them.
+In contrast, we can also define the concrete realisation of a data type:

+.. proof:definition:: Data structure

+    A *data structure* describes the concrete implementation of a data type: which data is stored, in what order, and how it is interpreted.

-That said, it will frequently be helpful in understanding abstract data types to refer to the ways in which they might be implemented.
+In understanding abstract data types, it is often useful to think about the data structures which could be used to implement them.

 .. _stacks: